Animal testing: Scientific criticism

 Systematic reviews have pointed out that animal testing often fails to accurately mirror outcomes in humans.
 For instance, a 2013 review noted that some 100 vaccines have been shown to prevent HIV in animals, yet none of them have worked on humans.
 Effects seen in animals may not be replicated in humans, and vice versa.
 Many corticosteroids cause birth defects in animals, but not in humans.
 Conversely, thalidomide causes serious birth defects in humans, but not in some animals such as mice (however, it does cause birth defects in rabbits).
 A 2004 paper concluded that much animal research is wasted because systemic reviews are not used, and due to poor methodology.
 A 2006 review found multiple studies where there were promising results for new drugs in animals, but human clinical studies did not show the same results.
 The researchers suggested that this might be due to researcher bias, or simply because animal models do not accurately reflect human biology.
 Lack of meta-reviews may be partially to blame.
 Poor methodology is an issue in many studies.
 A 2009 review noted that many animal experiments did not use blinded experiments, a key element of many scientific studies in which researchers are not told about the part of the study they are working on to reduce bias.
-A 2021 paper found, in a sample of Open Access Alzheimer Disease studies, that if the authors omit from the title that the experiment was performed in mice, the News Headline follow suit, and that also the Twitter repercussion is higher.
+A 2021 paper found, in a sample of Open Access Alzheimer Disease studies, that if the authors omitted from the title that the experiment was performed in mice, the news headline followed suit and the Twitter repercussion was higher.